yhanyi/CPPServer/README.md

 # CPPServer

 A simple HTTP server with JSON API written in C++.
-Trying to implement a simple cache within the server, something like Redis.
+Trying to implement a simple LRU cache with TTL eviction policy, something similar to Redis.

 To compile, run `make`.

-To start the server, run `./server`
+To start the server, run `./server`, then `curl` with in separate terminal instances.

 The server currently supports six endpoints: